If you’re familiar with Gillies and Mackay, you’ll know we don’t muck around with specification, especially when it comes to our Garden Rooms.

 Grant and I love nothing more than to barter back and forth with new ideas, new technologies and a whole world of possibilities for design, specification and techniques.

-Our Garden Rooms are made with a 5-tier wall specification that looks and sounds like this…
+Our Blackstone Garden Rooms are made with a 5-tier wall specification that looks and sounds like this…

 As standard, we will always use 19mm thick tongue and groove Redwood which has been tanalised to protect it against Rot and Fungi.

-There are alternatives such as Siberian Larch and Close Board and Strap, depending on your own preference.
+There are alternatives such as Radiata Pine ThermoWood and Close Board and Strap, depending on your own preference.

 The membrane is lined between the cavity space and the OSB (oriented strand board) sheeting, known as the cold side of the insulation.
-This prevents the moisture (as well as all the other elements) penetrating through to the internal of the building.
+This prevents the moisture (as well as all the other elements) from penetrating through to the interior of the building.

 Oriented Strand Board (OSB)

 We love a bit of OSB.
-It’s not our primary material as it’s used as intended, to brace a structure.
+It’s not our primary material as it’s used to brace a structure.

 OSB is very strong and durable – ideal for the internal structure of a wall rather than the finishing lining.
 Although there are plenty of Hipsters who prefer an OSB lining just for the rustic look 😉

-Depending on the size of structure we may use heavier timbers, but as a standard, we will never use less than 95mm x 45mm pressure treated C14 Graded framing.
+Depending on the size of the structure we may use heavier timbers, but as a standard, we will never use less than 95mm x 45mm pressure-treated C24-graded framing.

 We love the versatility of Ecotherm and that it comes in a range of thicknesses.
 This is important when buildings need extra insulation because of their size.